BrioniCo/code-template/README.md

 **1.**   When the game is being viewed in Chrome Dev tools, the welcome instructions modal box reopens once more after being closed.
 The game has been tested on several devices outside of Google dev tools and this issue has not arisen again but the developer considers it a possibility.
 This would not effect the game play but is something that may benfit from troubleshooting in the future.

 **2** The following error shows up in the console when the page is loaded: "Failed to load resource: the server responded with a status of 404 ()".
 This seems to have been caused by out-of-date extensions within the code institute template.
 This error does not effect the proper functioning of the game but is something that the developer would like to investigate and research further once the project has been submitted.

+**3** A 404 error pops up in the console.
+This is due to outdated extensions on the CI template.
+A 404 error page has been mentioned as a future feature.

 <br>